d-sanoj/markdown-to-qti-app/README.md

 A native macOS application to convert Markdown-formatted quizzes into QTI (Question and Test Interoperability) format.

+## Install Release version of the macOS App

+View [Simple_Install.md](Simple_Install.md) and follow the instructions to intall the release versionof the app.

 ## Installation for Development

 1. Install dependencies: